One day in Amsterdam is great. There is so much to see in this city. Great museums, picturesque canal houses, and many

 Next to Vondelpark is the restaurant Pizzabakkers.
-This one of the best restaurants in Amsterdam.
+This is one of the best restaurants in Amsterdam.
 They have branches throughout the city and serve delicious pizza.
 Also, pizza is very affordable here.

 You can sit down at the restaurant.
 Or, if the weather is good, you can get pizza for takeaway and eat it at Vondelpark!

 Nightlife at Leidseplein

 Amsterdam has a great nightlife scene and going here is one of the best things you can do in Amsterdam at night.
 There are many bars and clubs you can go to until very late.

 A place that is famous for its nightlife is Leidseplein.
 This is a hotspot for nightlife with many venues.

-Also in the city centre is Rembrandt Square.
+Also, Rembrandt Square is in the city center.
 This is a square with many clubs, bars, and restaurants as well.

 Both Leidseplein and Rembrandt Square are great places for nightlife.
 But you don't have to choose only one place for your 24 hours in Amsterdam.

-Because the city centre is small, you can walk from one place to the other one!
+Because the city center is small, you can walk from one place to the other one!